robamu-org/tmtccmd/README.md

 git submodule add https://github.com/rmspacefish/tmtccmd.git
 ```

-After that, you can install the package in editable mode with the following command:
+After that, you can install the package in an editable mode with the following command:

 ```sh
 cd tmtccmd